tcltk/tcllib/modules/snit/README.txt

 Duquette, at will@wjduquette.com; or, join the Snit mailing list (see http://www.wjduquette.com/snit for details).

-Changes in V2.0
+Changes in V2.0/V1.1
 --------------------------------------------------------------------

-* Version 2.0 takes advantage of some new Tcl/Tk 8.5 commands
+* V2.0 and V1.1 are being developed in parallel.

-  ([dict] and [namespace ensemble]) to improve Snit's run-time efficiency.
+  Version 2.0 takes advantage of some new Tcl/Tk 8.5 commands ([dict] and [namespace ensemble]) to improve Snit's run-time efficiency.
 Otherwise, it's intended to be feature-equivalent with V1.1.
 When running with Tcl/Tk 8.5, both V2.0 and V1.1 are